 This tool integrates with Google Analytics, Google PageSpeed Insights, and Google Search Console to deliver in-depth analysis of page-level performance issues.

-Website designers use this tool to analyze site structure.
+Website designers and professional marketers use this tool to analyze site structure.
 And it’s often used by website project managers when migrating a site to a new platform.

 - Site architecture visualization

 - Structured data validation